nodesynctop/Monitoring-Tool/README.md

 You can change the password after your first login.

-## Use http://prometheus:9090 as the Prometheus server URL for your setup.
+## Prometheus

+Use http://prometheus:9090 as the Prometheus server URL for your setup.
 This is the default URL to access the Prometheus web interface, which is running within Docker.